Why

 from this course.
 The

-program is set up to take two years, but you can begin as
+program is set up to take two years, but you can begin

-this is the program to buy.
+in the numbers, this is the program to buy.

 Recommended